From $80K to $100K per Month: The 6-Month Leadership Transition

 Phase 4: Let Them Learn (Month 2-3)

-When decisions go wrong: debrief together.
-“What happened?
+When a decision goes wrong, debrief it together: “What happened?
 What would you do differently?
 Let’s update the framework.”

 Phase 5: Define Strategic Work (Month 3)